Ivy Jun 09, 2017 2 Comments

 Hence the team at Vidooly felt the need to create a platform for digital media creators to “analyze, optimize and effectively distribute” video content.
 The result Increased viewership, engagement and enhanced brand visibility for their clients.

-The venture was started in August 2014, by Radia and Subrat Kar (now the chief executive of Vidooly), who met during their stint at e-commerce marketplace India Mart, and Ajay Mishra (chief technology officer at Vidooly).
+The venture was started in August 2014, by Radia and Subrat Kar (now the chief executive of Vidooly), who met during their stint at the e-commerce marketplace India Mart, and Ajay Mishra (chief technology officer at Vidooly).

 The start-up was incubated at T-Labs, the accelerator programme managed by Times Group, and went on to raise $1 million from Bessemer Venture Partners and Times Internet (through T-Labs) in June 2015